-Victrola Coffee Roasters is a local chain of three Seattle cafés, with this, its second outlet, doubling as both roastery (to the left) and café (centre and right).
+Victrola Coffee Roasters is a local chain of three Seattle cafés, with this, its second location, doubling as both roastery (to the left) and café (centre and right).
 Occupying a gorgeous, spacious and bright 1920s building on the steeply-sloping East Pike Street, it’s a lovely spot, just a block away from the Starbucks Reserve Roastery & Tasting Room.
 I know where I’d rather be.

 Victrola has been going since 2000 and roasting since 2003.
 In 2007, the roastery and café opened and since then all Victrola’s coffee has been roasted here.
 Just as the café is a bright, airy space, so is the roastery, separated from the café by tall windows which run all the way to the back.

 Victrola offers a house-blend (Streamline) on espresso, plus decaf and a single-origin which changes every month or so.
 There are two single-origins on pour-over, which change every few months, available through the V60.
-There’s also a cafetiere option, but no bulk-brew.
+There’s also a cafetiere option, but no batch brew.
 The full range of beans are for sale from the retail shelves at the back.

 There’s also a selection of soft drinks and a limited range of beer.
 If you’re hungry, there’s a decent selection of sandwiches, salads and cake.